wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 2.0.5 =
+* If your plugin PHP files are viewable by the world, we now give you a detailed warning on the seriousness of this security threat with ability to view the offending .htaccess files.
+* Added a debug mode in options for very verbose logging and marking errors in red.
+* Added more logging for the process that starts the security scan.
+* Ability to securely view the entire activity log added.
+* Using plugin version in all CSS URL's instead of API version.
+* Activity log microtime is more accurate now.
+* Fixed bug that would cause security scanning of PHP files with base64 content to stop.

+= 2.0.4 =
+* Now security scanning all comments, posts and pages on multi-site installation for malware and phishing URL's.
+* Improved messages on multisite when a bad comment or post is found.
+* Fixed bug that caused paid users to not be able to activate their premium key.
+* Made upgrade process much friendlier.
+* Got rid of GeSHi syntax highlighting because it segfaults and is resource intensive.
+Using built in PHP highlighting instead.
+* Message asking you to configure an alert email address only appears for 3 pageviews after plugin activation so it's less irritating.
+* Fixed bug for MU users that caused WF to tell you that your WF schema is missing and you need to reactivate.
+* Fixed bug that caused malware URL scanner to not work for MU users.

 = 2.0.3 =
 * Removed unbuffered queries and switched to conventional queries that are memory efficient for better stability.
 * Made scanning large numbers of URL's contained in things like awstats log files extremely memory efficient and way faster.